 Myelomeningocele affects each child differently, and how each child moves around will vary too.
 Some children will need splints or walking aids, and others may move around more easily in a wheelchair.
-Your consultant will speak to you about how your child’s condition will affect their mobility.
+The consultant will speak with parents about how their child’s condition will affect their mobility.

 What is the outlook for children with myelomeningocele?